Sheriff: Missing Texas girl found locked in NC outbuilding

 Investigators found the vehicle and conducted a traffic stop on the owner as he left the home, officials said.
 During the stop, they figured out that the girl was locked in an outbuilding on the property in Lexington, where she was found.
 She was taken for medical evaluation and eventually returned to Texas, officials said.

 The man, identified as Jorge Ivan Santos Camacho, was taken into custody and charged with abduction, felonious restraint, human trafficking, statutory rape, statutory sex offense and indecent liberties.
 He was being held on $1.25 million secure bond.
-An attorney was appointed at a hearing Monday.
-The attorney did not immediately respond to a phone message seeking comment.
+Attorney Corey Buggs was appointed to represent Camacho at a hearing Monday, according to court records.
+Buggs did not immediately respond to a phone message seeking comment.